Dikan

 Dikan (Serbian Cyrillic: Дикан) is a Yugoslav comic strip.
-The comic follows the adventures of the title character and his uncle Vukoje as they travel around the Balkans as early Slavic scouts during the 6th century.
-During the 1970s, Dikan was one of the most popular comics in Yugoslavia.
+The comic follows the adventures of the title character and his uncle Vukoje as they travel around 6th century Balkans as early Slavic scouts.
+Dikan was originally created in 1969 by artist Lazo Sredanović for Politikin Zabavnik magazine; 24 Dikan stories were published in the magazine since.
+During the 1970s, Dikan was one of the most popular comic titles in Yugoslavia.

-Dikan was originally created in 1969 by artist Lazo Sredanović for Politikin Zabavnik magazine.
-Since that date, 24 Dikan stories were published in the magazine.

 History

-The creation of Dikan is linked to the changes in Politikin Zabavnik magazine.
-In 1968, Politikin Zabavnik switched from newspaper to magazine format, and the magazine's editor-in-chiefs, Nikola Lekić, thought that the magazine should, beside foreign comics, publish a domestic comic based on national history, perhaps modeled after Asterix.
+The creation of Dikan followed the late 1960s changes in Politikin Zabavnik magazine.
+In 1968, Politikin Zabavnik switched from newspaper to magazine format, and the magazine's editor-in-chiefs, Nikola Lekić, believed that the magazine should, alongside foreign comics, publish a domestic comic based on national history, perhaps modeled after Asterix.
 Lekić asked several artists to send their ideas about an early Slavic hero to the magazine.
 The working title of the comic was Bikan.
-On the editorial staff meeting, the drawings of painter Lazo Sredanović, who was a graduate from the University of Arts in Belgrade and until then had little contact with the Yugoslav comics scene, gained most attention.
+On the editorial staff meeting, the drawings of painter Lazo Sredanović—who was a graduate from the University of Arts in Belgrade and up to that point had little contact with the Yugoslav comics scene—gained most attention.
 The suggestion to change the name of the character to Dikan came from translator Krinka Vitorović.
 First part of the first Dikan story, entitled "Buzdovanske igre" ("Morning Star Games"), was published in 903rd issue of Politikin Zabavnik on April 18, 1969.

 Dikan stories were, during the years, written by a number of writers: Ninoslav Šibalić, Milenko Maticki, Branko Đurica, Slobodan Ivkov, and Lekić himself.
 Last three Dikan stories, published in 2004, 2009 and 2014 respectively, were written by Sredanović himself.
-In Politikin Zabavnik, Dikan was published in sequels, usually a page per issue.
-Until today, 24 Dikan stories were published.
+Dikan was originally published in sequels, usually a page per issue of Politikin Zabavnik.
+Up to date, 24 Dikan stories were published.

-In 1973, Politikin Zabavnik appeared in Slovene, and in Slovenian issues Dikan was renamed to Tilen.
+In 1973, Politikin Zabavnik appeared in Slovene, and in Slovenian issues of the magazine Dikan was renamed to Tilen.

-In 2013, Serbian publisher Everest Media published first out of four planned books with collected Dikan stories.
+In mid-2010s, Serbian publisher Everest Media published four books with collected Dikan stories.